illydali/Project-Two-FrontEnd-React/README.md

 ## Site Owner’s Goals
 - As a website owner, I want to have a dynamic space for users of my website to check out and add new recipes that they may have tried.
-- As a website owener, I want users to be able to add their comments for each recipe.
+- As a website owner, I want users to be able to add their comments for each recipe.

 ## User Goals
 - As a user of the website, I want to be able to easily find beauty recipes for homemade facial masks so that I can save time.